jaclarke/cronosjs/readme.md

 ---

-The following symbols are valid only for the *Day of Month* and/or *Day of Week* fields:
+The following symbols are valid only for the *Day of Month* and/or *Day of Week* fields, and can be combined with any valid expression above (unless specified otherwise):

+### No Specific Value (`?`)
+An alias for '`*`' in the *Day of Month* and *Day of Week* fields.

+> **Note** Is not valid as part of another expression, eg. `?/2`, `?W` and `?#3` are invalid.

 ### Last day (`L`)
-When used in the *Day of Month* field, means the last day of that month.
+When used in the *Day of Month* field, must be on its own, and means the last day of that month.

-When used in the *Day of Week* field, means the last specified day of week of that month, eg. `WedL` selects the last Wednesday of the month.
+When used in the *Day of Week* field, must be used as a suffix on another expression, and means the last specified day(s) of week of that month.

+Examples:
+ - `WedL` selects the last Wednesday of the month
+ - `*L` selects the whole last week of the month
+ - `Mon-WedL` selects the last Monday, Tuesday and Wednesday of the month

 ### Nearest weekday (`W`)
-The `W` symbol is only valid for the *Day of Month* field, and will select the nearest weekday (Mon-Fri) to the given day.
+The `W` symbol is only valid as a suffix for the *Day of Month* field, and will select the nearest weekday(s) (Mon-Fri) to the given day(s) if that day is a Saturday or Sunday, otherwise will select the given day.

+Examples:
+ - `14W` selects the nearest weekday to the 14th of the month
+ - `*W` selects every weekday of the month (same as writing `Mon-Fri` in the *Day of Week* field)
+ - `5-12W` selects the nearest weekdays to everyday from the 5th to the 12th of the month
+ - `18/3W` selects the nearest weekdays to the 18th, 21st, 24th, 27th and 30th of the month

 > **Note** If the given day is the start or end of the month, the nearest weekday will not be selected if it is in another month, instead the next nearest weekday in the same month will be selected.
 >